documentary film festival

 The large cross in the cemetery is a dominant feature that embodies a piety for the deceased, who are buried in a different cemetries.
 This cross stood in the old cemetery in Čelákovice.
 However, it has not been restored in the new cemetery.
 The intention of the town of Čelákovice is to build a large dominant granite cross, where citizens will be able to remember their loved ones.
 The project is part of the "Ahoj krásné Česko" campaign.

 Grill point - Čelákovice

-In the summer 2020, Architekti bez hranic designed the revitalization of an underpass in the center of the town Jeseník as part of the "Ahoj krásné Česko" campaign.
+In the summer of 2020, Architects Without Borders proposed a design for the revitalization of the underpass in the center of Jeseník as part of the ‘Ahoj, krásné Česko’ Hello, Beautiful Czechia campaign.

-The aim of the new design was to improve the neglected space, which has not been reconstructed since the early 1990s.
-The underpass has a great potential forming a connection between the main square and the the former monastery.
-It is frequently used by the locals, and it was therefore chosen as a place that deserves more attention.
-The design worked with the restoration of the original mosaic and the refurbishment of information cabinets.
-An integral part was the modification of surfaces and replacement of insufficient lighting.
+The subject of the proposal was to improve a neglected area that had not been renovated since the early 1990s.
+The area, which otherwise has great potential as a link between the main square and the forecourt of the former Voršilek monastery, is used daily by local residents and was therefore chosen as a place that deserves more care.

 The design involved the restoration of the original mosaics and the refurbishment of the information displays.
 The resurfacing and replacement of inadequate lighting were integral.